 Real Estate Power of Attorney

-This power of attorney form allows the agent, perhaps someone other than the general, or durable attorney-in-fact, to purchase, sell or maintain real estate on the grantors behalf.
+A real estate power of attorney form allows the agent to purchase, sell, or maintain real estate on the principal's behalf.

 Tax Power of Attorney

-In Delaware, the tax power of attorney form is known as Form 2848.
-This form allows a grantor to elect someone to represent them with the state tax authorities.
+In Delaware, a tax power of attorney form is known as Form 2848.
+This form allows a principal to elect someone, generally an accountant or another qualified individual, to represent them with the Delaware Division of Revenue.

 Vehicle Power of Attorney

-This very simple form, known as form MV386, allows the grantor to appoint someone to represent them with the Delaware Department of Motor Vehicles.
-This includes buying, selling, and transferring of vehicles.
+A vehicle power of attorney in Delaware, known as form MV386, allows the principal to appoint someone to represent them with the Delaware Department of Transportation, Division of Motor Vehicles.